kind2-mc/kind2/doc/usr/source/home.rst

 ^^^^^^^^^^

 Start by installing `OPAM 2.x <https://opam.ocaml.org/>`_
-following the instructions on the website.
+following the instructions on the website, and make sure OPAM has been initialized by running ``opam init``.
 If you want to build the development version of Kind 2 that includes the most recent changes, as opposed to the latest release, then run